Best Endurance Ride Horse Breeds + Exactly What To Look For

 Strong hooves

-You also need a horse with very strong hooves, as they will get pushed to the limits.
+You also need a horse with very strong hooves as they are going to get pushed to the limits.

-You should take your horse to the farrier to have them look at the hoves.
-It is important to ensure that the horseshoes fit properly and that the hooves have no cracks.
+You should take your horse to the farrier to have him/her look at the hoves.
+This is important to make sure that the horseshoes fit properly and also to make sure there are no cracks in the hooves.

 It’s like choosing the perfect pair of running shoes for yourself if you were to finish a marathon.
-Nobody should do a marathon in canvas shoes or flip-flops.
+Nobody should do a marathon in canvas shoes are in flip flops.

-In the same way, you need your horse to have the best possible foot care to make it less painful.
+In the same way, you need your horse to have the best possible feet care in order to make it less painful.

 Some horses will not have strong enough hooves in order to go 50 or 100 miles.
-So, you better get it checked before working toward this goal.
+So you better get it checked before you start working toward this goal.

 Did You Know…

-Endurance races developed as training for military horses more than 100 years ago.
+Endurance races developed as a training race for the military horses more than 100 years ago.

-The military wanted to ensure that the horses would do well over long distances, and they wanted to know the limits of the horses on the battlefield.
+The military wanted to make sure that the horses would do well over long distances and they wanted to know the limits of the horse on the battlefield.

 Was this article helpful?
 Like Dislike